zuoweitan/localAI/README.md

 This project is **completely free**.
 Hope you enjoy it!

+**Will be open sourced later after organizing my code!**

+If you like it, please consider [sponsor](https://github.com/xororz/local-dream?tab=readme-ov-file#sponsorship) this project.

 ## Usage

-- Download the APK from the [Releases](https://github.com/xororz/local-dream/releases) page
+- Download the APK from the [Releases](https://github.com/xororz/local-dream/releases) page or [Google Play](https://play.google.com/store/apps/details?id=io.github.xororz.localdream).
 - Open the app and download the model(s) you want to use

 ## Technical Implementation